 Using sustainable design architecture we can contribute towards the ecology.
 By using a conscious approach we can work with the environment and use natural resources.

 Sustainable design architecture tips

 We’ve learned that we need to exercise environment consciousness in various aspects of our lives.
-This pertains to architecture and the buildings we build as well.
+This pertains to an architecture and the buildings we build as well.
 So how do we implement sustainable design architecture into our new constructions?
 These are some tips which can help us design sustainable structures.

 Natural lighting: Sunroofs in areas of low light is an energy saving option.
 A large amount of energy is used to light up common areas which do not have windows or much natural light.
 Rooms should be designed with large windows that invite plenty of light into it, and can also help brighten adjacent rooms.
 Retractable canopy’s outside windows are advisable, as a canopy can restrict the quantity of natural light that streams into a room.
 So when more light is needed the canopy can be retracted.

 Carbon footprint: Reducing the carbon footprint is a part of sustainable design architecture.
-Building smaller strictures and rooms is one technique.
+Building smaller strictures and rooms are one technique.
 The larger your room the more heating, cooling, lighting etc. it needs.
 Designing rooms which have a comfortable size rather than flaunting extravagance is a part of environmental consciousness.

-Solar panels: Solar energy can be used to supplement some of the energy requirement of the building.
+Solar Panels: Solar energy can be used to supplement some of the energy requirement of the building.
 Places that get good strong sunlight can capitalise on this natural resource.
 Solar panels can be used as roofs or even exterior wall panels.

-lar water heater: A building can save a huge amount on their electric bill by using solar water heating technology.
+Lar Water Heater: A building can save a huge amount on their electric bill by using solar water heating technology.
 In colder climates or areas using solar water heater makes economic sense.

 Insulation: Building which is well insulated use less energy for heating and cooling.
 To make your building more in energy efficient you could ensure better insulation and sealing of escape channels.